ISuckAtC/Halfhearted/README.md

  Commands

-  - Add (Adds an item to the selected inventory slot (Item IDs range from integers 0 to 99, item ID 0 is an empty slot, and the only items added in this build have the IDs [1] and [2].
+  - Add (Adds an item to the selected inventory slot (Item IDs range from integers 0 to 99, item ID 0 is an empty slot, and the only items added in this build have the IDs [1] to [4].

   - Info (Displays info about the item in the selected inventory slot)